-The Squirrel Glider species polygon has been mapped using a precautionary principal where all available habitat for this species has been used to map species polygons, being all PCT 5 and 277 patches with the exception of derived and native plantings.
+The Squirrel Glider species polygon has been mapped using a precautionary principal where all available habitat for this species has been used to map species polygons, being all PCT 5 and 277 patches.

 6 PRESCRIBED IMPACTS

 This chapter identifies potential prescribed biodiversity impacts on threatened entities in accordance with Chapter 6 of the BAM and has been prepared in accordance with Part 4 of the BAM 2020 Operational Manual - Stage 1 (EES 2020).